jsware/able-buttons/examples/README.md

 * Debouncable provide an AbleButtons equivalent to the built-in Debounce Arduino example.
 * DebouncableAny shows how pressing any button in a list can light the built-in LED.
 * DebouncableCallback shows how the on-released callback can be used to capture a button-click.
+* Holdable shows how the on-held check can be used to delay an activity.
+* HoldableCallback shows how the on-held and on-idle events can create a timed LED timer.